mediabeastnz/Xero-API-PHP-Class/README.md

 DATABASE
 1. make a new database called "xero"
 2. run xero.sql - to import tables i've created for testing.
+3. make sure there is 1 row in "xero_api" table with the id of 1 - used to update credentials

 Usage